Select a language:

 Bicycle and Pedestrian Safety Enforcement Operation Planned for Lake Forest

-LAKE FOREST, Ca. (March 31, 2022): The Sheriff’s Department will take part in a bicycle and pedestrian safety enforcement operation aimed at educating bicyclists, drivers and pedestrians on traffic laws, rules and responsibilities.
+Lake Forest, Ca. (April 20, 2022): The Sheriff’s Department will take part in a bicycle and pedestrian safety enforcement operation aimed at educating bicyclists, drivers and pedestrians on traffic laws, rules and responsibilities.

 Deputies will also look for pedestrians who cross the street illegally or fail to yield to drivers who have the right of way.
 Bike riders will be stopped when riding on the wrong side of the road, not complying with stop signs and signals, or other violation of the same traffic laws that apply to them as drivers.